 - Give yourself time to revise what you read on weekly basis and it is advisable to practice your preparation with the help of mock tests and MCQs.

-- The next in the procedure is to add liveliness to your reading experience which can be done by visiting the places of historical importance or if you are travelling, then “why read geography when you can feel it!
-Further, it is important to be inquisitive as the more you explore the more you learn and retain.
+- The next in the procedure is to add liveliness to your reading experience which can be done by visiting the places of historical importance or if you are traveling, then “why read geography when you can feel it!
+Further, it is important to be inquisitive as to the more you explore the more you learn and retain.

 Don’t forget to live your life in a bid to prepare for this exam.
 Yes, it is advised to minimize your distractions like Facebook or electronic gadgets or hangouts with your friends but it is better to RESTRAINT your activities than REMOVE them in totality from the list.

-- Also, it is important that you interact with friends, family and intellectual people because the exam offers an integrated and holistic approach as in Prelims it tests your knowledge, in Mains your observation and analytical skills and in Interview you are judged as a human being.
+- Also, it is important that you interact with friends, family, and intellectual people because the exam offers an integrated and holistic approach as in Prelims it tests your knowledge, in Mains your observation and analytical skills and in Interview, you are judged as a human being.
 So, the day you decide to appear for this exam, the preparation for all the three stages begins.

 - And finally repeat the above steps as an anonymous guru says “REPEAT, REPEAT AND REAP”.

 I hope I have made myself loud and clear in this article.
 So, what are you waiting for folks?
 Devise your strategy and jump into the pool of knowledge.
-Wish to drown or swim- choice is yours!
+Wish to drown or swim- the choice is yours!